-This course is structured as a series of field research exercises that are designed to teach students how to conduct physical cultural studies in the city of Toronto.
-Students are asked to conduct field research inside and outside of the classroom as a means of understanding the importance of translating physical cultural studies theories and methods for and with audiences beyond the university.
-Substantive emphasis is given to understanding how diverse physical cultures are formed and are reproduced, how to understand their structuring and articulation within broader social environments, and the meaning of such physical cultures in the context of Toronto.
-To this end, students are responsible for conducting a field research project on and within a physical culture of their choice over the semester.
-Students are also collectively required, as part of in-class and tutorial instruction, to explore a semester-long case study of a physical culture identified by the instructor.
-Finally, additional time and effort is spent in the course meeting with and touring various organizations that directly influence physical culture and sport policy in the city of Toronto, and assessing how these organizations impact the overall character of physical culture in the city.
+This course is structured as a series of field research exercises designed to teach students how to empirically conduct physical cultural studies in the city of Toronto.
+Students are asked to engage with field research outside of the classroom as a means of understanding the importance of mobilizing physical cultural studies theories and methods with audiences beyond the university.
+Substantive emphasis is given to understanding how diverse physical cultures are formed, lived and reproduced; how to understand their articulation within broader social environments: and the meaning of physical cultures in the context of Toronto.
+To this end, students are responsible for conducting field research projects on and within physical cultures of their choice over the semester.
+Students are also collectively required, to explore a semester-long case study of a physical culture identified by the instructor.

-Prerequisites: PHE 102H/KPE 100H, PHE 202H/KPE 200H Three lecture/tutorial hours per week (including practical, experiential classes).
+Prerequisites: KPE 100H/PHE 102H, KPE 200H/PHE 202H Three lecture/tutorial hours per week (including practical, experiential classes).